vagran/dxf-viewer/README.md

  * Some features in hatching implementation: outer hatching style, solid/gradient infill, MPolygon support, double lines, boundaries defined by external entities.
  * Block instancing in a grid.
 Grid attributes are ignored now.
- * Dimensions-specific features and styles (various pre-defined arrowhead blocks, text positioning tuning, limits and tolerances).
+ * Dimensions-specific features and styles (text positioning tuning, limits and tolerances).
    Dimensions types other than linear ones.
+Of the arrowhead blocks a dimension style may name (`DIMBLK`, `DIMBLK1`, `DIMBLK2`), only ticks, oblique strokes and "none" are drawn; any other one falls back to the default closed filled arrow, since the named block is not instantiated.
  * Leaders
  * Non-UTF-8 file encoding support.
 Currently, such files are displayed incorrectly. `$DWGCODEPAGE` parameter is ignored.
 MIF encoded characters (`\M+nXXXX`) are decoded, except for the Johab code